29k/RaspberryPi-startup/01_initialize/01_initialize_howto.md

 2. For windows or other envirment, please check [link](http://www.tweaking4all.com/hardware/raspberry-pi/install-img-to-sd-card/);

-#Connect Pi to Mac with USB
+#Connect Pi to Mac with netcable

 #Issue